RedSLeo/Library-Management-System/README.md

 Inserts a new book record into the Book_Management table.

 ## Conclusion
-The database is structured to support the Library Management System efficiently.
-The tables capture essential information about borrowers, book transactions, and book details.
-The stored procedures provide a convenient way to interact with the database, allowing for the insertion of new records.
+The database seen here is what provides the most effective support for the Library Management System.
+The tables are used to keep track of who is borrowing the books, their transaction, and the specifics of the books being borrowed.
+By adding new entries from the database, stored procedures provide another means to interact with the database.